-- Food: - o Consumption of any type of food/candy or drink is allowed only in the cafeteria unless granted permission. - o Food and drinks are not allowed in the classrooms and recreational areas, unless approved by the teachers. - o The only drinks allowed in classrooms are spill-proof water bottles. - Gum chewing is not allowed at school. - Campus Conduct: - o No running in the building or on the cement walkways at any time. - Excessive displays of affection are not permitted at school at any time. - o Students in the courtyards without a pass face disciplinary action. - o Fighting, tackle games, and rough play will not be tolerated. - o Drawings or pictures which include but are not limited to drugs, drug paraphernalia, gang symbols or gang related activities, offensive or obscene material are prohibited. - o Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property will not be tolerated.

-- o Students are to be respectful and address teachers as Miss, Ms., Mrs., or Mr., with the teacher's last name. - o Toys or trinkets that cause annoyance or frustration to other persons will be confiscated. - o Profanity is absolutely unacceptable in school or at any school functions.
+- o No running in the building or on the cement walkways at any time. - o Excessive displays of affection are not permitted at school at any time. - o Students in the courtyards without a pass face disciplinary action. - o Fighting, tackle games, and rough play will not be tolerated. - o Drawings or pictures which include but are not limited to drugs, drug paraphernalia, gang symbols or gang related activities, offensive or obscene material are prohibited. - o Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property will not be tolerated. - o Students are to be respectful and address teachers as Miss, Ms., Mrs., or Mr., with the teacher's last name. - o Toys or trinkets that cause annoyance or frustration to other persons will be confiscated. - o Profanity is absolutely unacceptable in school or at any school functions.
 School detentions may be issued for use of profanity.
-Frequent offenders will receive more severe consequences. - o Throwing balls (football, tennis ball, basketball, etc.) is only allowed on the large soccer field and is not permitted in the courtyards or common areas. - o No tobacco products, lighters, or matches are allowed at school. - o Inappropriate behavior in the cafeteria may result in disciplinary action.
-Disrespect toward cafeteria or custodial personnel will not be tolerated and may result in out of school suspension. - Students instructed to leave the classroom for a disciplinary reason must report directly to the front office. - Repeated offenses will result in more severe disciplinary actions.
+Frequent offenders will receive more severe consequences. - Throwing balls (football, tennis ball, basketball, etc.) is only allowed on the large soccer field, or basketball courts, and is not permitted in the courtyards or common areas. - o No tobacco products, lighters, or matches are allowed at school. - o Inappropriate behavior in the cafeteria may result in disciplinary action.
+Disrespect toward cafeteria or custodial personnel will not be tolerated and may result in out of school suspension. - Students instructed to leave the classroom for a disciplinary reason must report directly to the front office. - o Repeated offenses will result in more severe disciplinary actions.